 If this trend in restaurant lighting continues, the implications can only be positive.
 According to Pacific Gas & Electric’s Food Service Technology Center, restaurants are the biggest energy users in the retail world.
 They currently use almost five times more energy per square foot than any other type of commercial building.

 The National Restaurant Association created a website in 2008 offering tips for restaurant owners on conservation and eco-friendly practices.
-Check it out at www.conserve.restaurant.org.
+Check it out at www.conserve.restaurant.org (update 9/26/2013 – this website is no longer available).